 If you would like to exercise any of these rights, please:

 · email, call or write to us (see ‘How to contact us’ below)

 · let us know the information to which your request relates, including any account or reference numbers, if you have them

 We will not charge any fee for any of these services in most cases.

 HOW TO CONTACT US

-The General Data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone
+The General data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority.
+The supervisory authority I the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone 0303 123 1113

 DO YOU NEED EXTRA HELP?

-If you would like this policy in another format (for example: audio, large print, braille) please contact us (see ‘How to contact us’ above).
+If you would like this policy in another format (for example: audio, large print, braille) please contact us (see ‘How can you contact us?’ above).